banklab/banklab.github.io/index.md

 ---

- **21.05.2024** We are hosting Meike Wittmann, Professor of [Theoretical Biology](https://fis-portal.uni-bielefeld.de/vivo/display/p_2303) at Bielefeld University, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) titled "Modelling the consequences of intraspecific trait variation and individual-environment interactions for population dynamics in a changing environment".
+**03.06.2024:** We are hosting [Sara Dal Cengio](https://scholar.google.com/citations?user=T06cMNYAAAAJ&hl=en), Postdoctoral researcher in the [Interdisciplinary Laboratory of Physics](https://liphy.univ-grenoble-alpes.fr/en), at the University of Grenoble Alpes, France, as an invited speaker for our lab meeting.

+---

+### Past events

 ---